Highlights From the Fab11 Conference at MIT

 An interesting discussion that gives you an insight into the world of Making Life and DIY Biology.
 Watch these experts talk about how biology can be integrated with technology and also the answer to the big question: “Can we make dinosaurs just like in Jurassic Park!?”.
 Watch the full discussion here:

 The day also hosted another interesting discussion about how corporations are taking part in the Maker movement across the globe.
 Watch the discussion here:

 Workshop – Machines that make machines

 This was also one of the workshops I had taken part in, this was hosted by Nadya Peek from MIT’s Centre for Bits and Atoms.
 The session pragmatically talked about how machines can fabricate other machines.
-They are basically 3 or multiple axis based modular systems that talk to each other and use G code to implement certain actions.
-They can be equipped with different kinds of end affectors like: rotary tools (for CNC), extruder head (for 3D printing), laser modules (for laser cutting), etc. You can learn more about this interesting session here: http://mtm.cba.mit.edu/machines/science/
+They are basically 3 or multiple axis based modular systems that talk to each other and use G-code to implement certain actions.
+They can be equipped with different kinds of end effectors like rotary tools (for CNC), extruder head (for 3D printing), laser modules (for laser cutting), etc.

 Day 4 – Thursday

 This event was hosted at the Symphony hall and was called: “How to Make (Almost) anything symposium”